Robotic Nanoparticle Synthesis via Solution-based Processes: Introduction

 Given demonstrations of all the required tasks and knowledge of their ordering, along with visual cues to detect state changes and time delays where needed, the framework synthesizes joint space motion plans that the robot executes.
 We illustrate the approach based on the synthesis of two nano-scale motifs, namely gold and magnetite nanoparticles, generated via two distinct synthetic routes, as canonical examples of solution-based chemical synthesis wherein lessons learned can be reasonably applied to other analogous systems.
 Specifically, these examples include demonstrations of both room-temperature and heated solution-based methods and highlight the ability to control key reaction variables such as reagent concentrations autonomously.
 Although our experiments focus on this particular process, the framework is general and can be extended to other chemical syntheses by providing the appropriate demonstrations.
 Since many laboratory tasks share common primitives (e.g., pouring, pick-and-place), demonstrations can be reused across protocols, enabling the gradual development of a database of parameterized manipulation skills.

 {\bf Contributions}: The contributions of this paper are two-fold.
-First, we show that a screw geometry–based planning framework enables the execution of long-horizon, multistep protocols in solution-based synthesis, where the composition of multiple constrained manipulation skills must be robustly sequenced to achieve a complete experiment.
+First, we show that {a screw geometry–based programming by demonstration (PbD) approach~\cite{mahalingam2023humanguided} for teaching skills to robots} enables the execution of long-horizon, multistep protocols in solution-based synthesis, where the composition of multiple constrained manipulation skills must be robustly sequenced to achieve a complete experiment.
 Using gold nanoparticle and magnetite nanoparticle synthesis as representative case studies, we are able to show how demonstrations of individual primitives can be parameterized and reused to autonomously generate motion plans for the entire protocol.
 Second, we highlight the translational potential of this approach: by creating a reusable database of parameterized manipulation primitives, our framework moves toward flexible and reproducible laboratory automation that can extend the capabilities of human chemists, operate continuously, and accelerate discovery.
 While the present work focuses on nanoparticle synthesis, the framework generalizes naturally to other chemical protocols that require constrained manipulation, thereby positioning screw-theoretic planning as a foundation for scalable robotic chemists.

 {\bf Organization of the Paper}: The paper is organized as follows: In Section~\ref{sec:rw}, we present the related literature on the use of robotics in automating experimental protocols and also a brief review of the state-of-the-art in robotics on constrained manipulation planning.
 In Section~\ref{sec:problem}, we formalize our problem, and in Section~\ref{sec:approach}, we present our solution approach.
 The experimental results are presented and discussed in Section~\ref{sec:results} and the conclusions and future work are laid out in Section~\ref{sec:conc}.